Back to Directory Claude Drama Triangle Coach icon

 Claude Drama Triangle Coach

-Two hooks, one trigger.
 During the call, Claude fires a quiet macOS notification with a one-line reframe when you slip into a Karpman Drama Triangle role (Victim, Persecutor, Rescuer).
-After transcription completes, a separate observer pass writes a per-teammate analysis with concrete strategies for engaging each person going forward.
+When the call ends, the same session writes a per-teammate analysis to drama-evaluation.md with concrete strategies for engaging each person going forward.

-A Tuple trigger that runs Claude Code against your live call to surface Karpman Drama Triangle dynamics — Victim, Persecutor, Rescuer — and nudge you toward the empowered alternatives: Creator, Challenger, Coach.
+A Tuple trigger that runs Claude Code against your live call to surface Karpman Drama Triangle dynamics (Victim, Persecutor, Rescuer) and nudge you toward the empowered alternatives: Creator, Challenger, Coach.
+When the call ends, the same session writes you a per-teammate analysis.

-• call-transcription-complete — the post-call observer.
-Reads the full transcript after the call ends and produces a wholesale evaluation in drama-evaluation.md: per-teammate drama profiles, hook moments, and concrete playbooks for how to work with each person going forward.
+• When the call ends, the analysis.
+The same session reads the full transcript and writes an evaluation to drama-evaluation.md: per-teammate drama profiles, hook moments, and playbooks for how to work with each person going forward.
 Notifies you when the analysis is ready.

-The Drama Triangle framework is embedded into both system prompts.
-You do not need any Claude skill installed for this trigger to work — drop the folder in and go.
+The Drama Triangle framework is embedded into the system prompt.
+You do not need any Claude skill installed for this trigger to work; drop the folder in and go.

 While you're talking:

-• Maps participant IDs to names once via tuple state, then watches only the lines attributed to you.
+• Maps participant IDs to names once from user_joined events, then watches only the lines attributed to you.

 • On each new line, checks against the Drama Triangle markers in the system prompt.